OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/delete-autodeployoverride.md

 ## Tenanted example (by name) {#Deletingautodeployoverrides-Tenantedexample(byname)}

-The following will delete an automatic deployment release override for the project *HelloWorld* to the environment *Development* for the tenant *Acme*:
+The following deletes an automatic deployment release override for the project *HelloWorld* to the environment Development for the tenant *Acme*:

 ```bash
 octo delete-autodeployoverride --project HelloWorld --environment Development --tenant Acme --server http://octopus/ --apikey API-ABCDEF123456